Akarsh3053/OwlDone/README.md

 # Description

 OwlDone is a next and react-based web app that can be used as a collaborative SAAS platform for project management and task planning.
 It uses modern UI based on ShadCN components and tailwind CSS.
-It uses Clerk for authentication and user management along with PostgreSQL as a database.
+It uses Clerk for authentication, user management, and PostgreSQL as a database.
 It has Stripe as a payment gateway and Unsplash API for images.
 It is completely built upon Next server actions for all backend operations to make the UI snappy and improve user experience.

 # Features